urql-graphql/urql/docs/architecture.md

 - Abstracting _caching_ and state management internally
 - Providing a central point of _extensibility_ and integration with your API

-In the following sections we'll talk about the way that `urql` solves these three problems and how the logic abstracted away internally.
+In the following sections we'll talk about the way that `urql` solves these three problems and how the logic is abstracted away internally.

 ## Requests and Operations on the Client